hannahmetzler/TwitterSuicideR/README.md

 The datasets in this repository do not include the text of tweets, in order to protect sensitive user data.
 If your require the text of tweets, there are 2 options:

-Option a: Rehydrate the IDs via the Twitter API to get all tweets that have not been deleted by their authors in the mean time.
-This is clearly the preferred option, and aligns with the Twitter Developer Agreement.
+Rehydrate the IDs via the Twitter API to get all tweets that have not been deleted or set to private by their authors in the mean time.

-Option b: We will only share data incuding tweet texts under specific conditions: We share the dataset with non-profit organizations, and for projects that clearly benefit the data subjects or have a clear scientific purpose that advances the common interest.
-In this case, you can contact me at metzler@csh.ac.at to get the datasets including tweet text.
-Please explain your use case in detail to help us make a decision.

 All code for training the machine learning models is available at: https://github.com/HubertBaginski/TwitterSuicideML.